 A strong internal branding strategy can help to retain and engage employees by enabling them to connect meaningfully with the organization and understand their purpose and importance as part of the wider business.

-As employees embrace the company culture that is cultivated by the internal branding, they can become brand ambassadors, advocating for the organization and its internal culture through networking and their own social media channels.
+As employees embrace the company culture that is cultivated by internal branding, they can become brand ambassadors, advocating for the organization and its internal culture through networking and their own social media channels.
 This enhances external brand perception and can help to position the organization as a destination employer.

 Having strong employee advocacy from internal stakeholders can also help to drive inbound job applications, reduce hiring costs, and attract talented candidates who see themselves as a good fit with the company culture.